Denver Drug & Alcohol Rehab, Detox & Treatment Resources

 - Salvation Army

 Narcotics Anonymous (NA) Meetings

 If you’re battling a narcotics addiction rather than an alcohol addiction, NA meetings might be the right choice for you.
-These meetings help individuals with addictions to a variety of drugs, including pharmaceuticals.
-They aim to empower those in recovery and give them awareness, and they teach them how to relate to their past addictions, which in turn helps them maintain their sobriety.
-Regardless of where you receive drug treatment, Denver offers NA meetings in various venues, including:
+These meetings help individuals with addictions to various kinds of drugs, including pharmaceuticals.
+They aim to empower those in recovery and help spread awareness.
+Individuals are also taught how to relate to their past addictions, which in turn helps them maintain their sobriety.

 - Sobriety House

 Denver, CO 80223

 SMART Recovery Meetings

 While AA and NA base their programs on receiving comfort and motivation from the people surrounding an individual, SMART Recovery is based on scientific research.
 The approach often speaks to a different audience, so if AA or NA don’t appeal to you, SMART may be a good option.
 The concept offers its own tenets to help those struggling with an addiction to understand their issues and give them the tools they need to move forward.

 - DuPont Counseling Services